Bartella: Early history

 Between 1261 and 1369, the Mor Mattai Monastery was attacked by Kurds again, which impacted Bartella.

-In 1745, Nader Shah, a Persian, attacked Bartella, killed many men and took many young men, girls and women away.
+In 1745, Nader Shah, a Turkmen, attacked Bartella, killed many men and took many young men, girls and women away.

 From 1756 to 1758, Bartella experienced great famine, which promoted more travel of the people of the town to purchase their needs.
 They suffered many robberies and attacks during these travels.

 In 1789, Jolu Beg bin Bdagh, the Emir of Shikhan, exhausted Bartella of their goods while at war with the Arab Emir Mohammad bin Hasan al-Taa'i.

 In the 18th century, Catholicism entered the city when Latin and Dominican monks opened a center to offer educational and medical services.
 In 1778, the Assyrians of Bakhdida were leaning towards Catholicism, which influenced some family members of the Aal Makrooh family in Bartella to convert.
 In 1780, Father Zakariya Kindo converted along with 40 other families.
 While there were some quarrels about using the church in Bartella between the Catholic and Orthodox priests in, they came a common understanding and accepted each other's choice of denomination.

 Today, about one third of the town is Catholic, while the other two-thirds remain Orthodox.